awslabs/aws-ai-solution-kit/docs/en/include-deploy-cost-8GB.md

 ### Cost estimation example 1

-In AWS China (Ningxia) Region operated by NWCD (cn-northwest-1), process an image of 1MB in 1 seconds
+In AWS China (Ningxia) Region operated by NWCD (cn-northwest-1), process an image of 1MB in 1 second

 The cost of using this solution to process the image is shown below: